sixtyfive/pg_sequencer/README.md

 ## Credits

 The original version of this gem was written by Tony Collen from [Code42](https://www.code42.com).
+This repository may include commits by authors found in the forks of GitHub users @zenedge, @wwinters, @thinkthroughmath, @steakknife, @offtop, @guilleva, @sinfin, @emilford, @cwinters, @charitywater, @brunopascoa, @bprotas, @didacte, @achempion, @buyapowa, @mindvision and @jhun-magatas and is being kept around by me, @sixtyfive.
+I currently lack the time to properly maintain this but will gratefully respond to PRs.
+Looking through those forks, it seemed to me like a lot of work has happened during the time since Code42 posted their abandonment notice and I feel it'd be lovely if not all of that was lost :)

 The design of `pg_sequencer` is heavily influenced by Matthew Higgins' [foreigner](https://github.com/matthuhiggins/foreigner) gem.